giucamp/liquid/README.md

     (if [-2 2.] > 0 then 100 else 200) == [200 100]

 # principles
 - no class hierarchies, no virtual functions
 - write as few code as possible
 - tests are part of documentation
-- low-level code is in C++,  high-level code is in miu6
+- the frontend is designed to be clear, backends are designed to be fast

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data: